CPJKU/audio_sheet_retrieval/README.md

 Setup and Requirements
 ----------------------
-We assume here that a standard "scientific Python" environment with NumPy, SciPy, etc. is installed.
-For a list of additional required python packages see the *requirements.txt* or just install them all at once using pip.
+For a list of required python packages see the *requirements.txt* or just install them all at once using pip.
 ```
 pip install -r requirements.txt
 ```

-To install the *audio_sheet_retrieval* package in develop mode run
+To install the *audio_sheet_retrieval* package in develop mode (this is what we recommend) run
 ```
 python setup.py develop --user
 ```